-There are a number of techniques, which could be employed over a short period of time: Acknowledgement Marking - Often only a tick/initial is appropriate to record achievement and it suggests that the main objective of the lesson was met.
+There are several techniques, which could be employed over a short period of time: Acknowledgement Marking - Often only a tick/initial is appropriate to record achievement and it suggests that the main objective of the lesson was met.

-Sampling - Over a period of time, say half a term, choose specific pieces of work for in-depth marking, self or peer assessment and random sampling.
+Sampling - Over a period, say half a term, choose specific pieces of work for in-depth

+Assessment, Planning, Recording & Reporting Policy and Procedure marking, self or peer assessment and random sampling.